nainglinnphyo/OpenGraphify/README.md

 - GraphQL Server using NestJS for building robust, maintainable APIs.
 - A client-side GraphQL playground powered by Apollo Client for testing queries and mutations.
 - Scalable folder structure for organizing your GraphQL schema, resolvers, and services.
-- JWT-based authentication system for securing your API endpoints (optional).
+- JWT-based authentication system for securing your API endpoints (currently not implement).
 - Sample GraphQL schema and resolvers to get you started quickly.
 - Docker containerization for easy deployment and development environment consistency.